 Work with your spouse to determine the best approach

 Sometimes it’s best to do your taxes together with a spouse and pool expenses, and other times, it might make more sense to do them on your own.
-But really, no matter your marital status, every person must file his taxes individually.
+But really, no matter your marital status, every person must file their taxes individually.

 That said, if you are married or in a common-law relationship, make sure to divide up the expenses appropriately.
 For example, deductions like child care and medical expenses should go on the lower income earner’s taxes, while donations should be claimed by the person who makes more money.

 If you’re both retired, look into options like pension splitting to maximize your returns.